gnelabs/NateTradeOpeningRange/README.md

 environ['DB_TABLE'] = 'results'
 ```

+## Staging credentials for local testing.
-## Alternatively, you can create env.list file for local testing with docker containers.
+Create an env.list file in the main directory to specify settings for local docker testing.
 ``` bash
 REDIS_ENDPOINT=172.17.0.2
 DB_ENDPOINT=172.17.0.3